A Pure Formality

-A Pure Formality (Una pura formalità) is a 1994 Italian-French drama thriller film co-written and directed by Giuseppe Tornatore.
-It stars Gérard Depardieu as a reclusive writer and Roman Polanski as a police detective.
+A Pure Formality (Una pura formalità) is a 1994 Italian-French drama thriller film directed by Giuseppe Tornatore, who also co-wrote the script with author Pascal Quignard.
+It stars Gérard Depardieu as a suspect and Roman Polanski as a police inspector.
+The story, which takes place over one night, centers on the interrogation of the former by the latter, pertaining to an initially unspecified crime.